BioMeDS/cmr-dynamic-radiomics-stability/README.md

 2. .csv to .nifti convertion
 The masks were then extracted from the breathhold phantom used for the simulation in MRXCAT.

+### ACDC

+The ACDC dataset was published as part of the [Automatic Cardiac Detection Challenge](https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html) [2].

+### BAE

+Data from the publication *A systematic evaluation of three different cardiac T2-mapping sequences at 1.5 and 3T in healthy volunteers* [3].

 ## References
 1. Wissmann, L., Santelli, C., Segars, W.P. et al. MRXCAT: Realistic numerical phantoms for cardiovascular magnetic resonance.
 J Cardiovasc Magn Reson 16, 63 (2014). https://doi.org/10.1186/s12968-014-0063-3
+2. Bernard, O., Lalande, A., Zotti, C., Cervenansky, F., et al. Deep Learning Techniques for Automatic MRI Cardiac Multi-structures Segmentation and Diagnosis: Is the Problem Solved?
+IEEE Transactions on Medical Imaging, 37, 11, 2514-2525 (2018). https://doi.org/10.1109/TMI.2018.2837502
+3. Baeßler, B. et al. A systematic evaluation of three different cardiac T2-mapping sequences at 1.5 and 3T in healthy volunteers.
+Eur.
+J. Radiol.
+84, 2161–2170 (2015). https://doi.org/10.1016/j.ejrad.2015.08.002